Skip to main content

 1. You're done!
 The clothes should now be be properly attached to your avatar when you upload or go into play mode.
 In rare circumstances, some clothing may require changes in the Advanced Settings section of Armature Link.
 Join the VRCFury discord if you have questions.

-Note!
 If the clothes were designed for your avatar but created using an improper base rig, they may appear to shrink, expand, or flip upside down.
-If the clothes look proper in the editor when not in play mode, you can usually fix this by going into the Armature Link Advanced Settings section, and change Keep Offsets to Yes.
+If the clothes look proper in the editor when not in play mode, you can usually fix this by going into the Armature Link Advanced Options section, and changing Keep bone offsets to Yes.
 This should be avoided when designing new clothes, since it prevents scale detection from working.

 image